mckennapsean/dissertation/plan-of-work.md

 4. add in more components of the design activity framework, and why they address what is missing from existing work

-- discussion of the timelines for the design activity framework and how they are used
 - more discussion of what's missing from related work in daf chapter